business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Successful businesses champion two-way relationships between executives and employees just as much as relationships among co-workers.
 Buddy systems, mentor-mentee relationships and other partnership programs that encourage collaboration between staffers who don’t often work together offer several advantages for small businesses.
 Not only do such partnerships help each party learn about the other’s responsibilities in the organization’s shared objectives, but they can also learn different skills from each other that will bolster opposite sides of the business.

-For example, at a niche boutique, someone working the sales floor could provide interesting insights to a co-worker specifically focused on growing web traffic to the business’s online store – and vice versa.
+For example, at a niche boutique, someone working on the sales floor could provide interesting insights to a co-worker who’s focused on growing web traffic to the business’s online store, and vice versa.
 Similarly, an employee working intake and reception in a medical testing center could offer observations to their peers who work primarily with patients after initial processing.
 Cross-team collaboration is another aspect of Follett’s management theory that lends itself well to organizational coordination.

 author image